lilou9221/McGill_Team2_Capstone/README.md

 **Default Settings (work out of the box):**
 - Data directories: `data/raw`, `data/processed`
 - Output directories: `output/html`
-- H3 resolution: 7 for clipped areas, 9 for full state SOC map, 5 for full state suitability map
+- H3 resolution: 7 for clipped areas, 9 for full state
 - Processing: Caching enabled, snapshots disabled

 **If you need to export data from GEE:**